Time Machine Test Drive: Exploring Budapest In A Communist-Era Trabant

 Car Tech

-With Lenin, Marx, and Engels literally looking down on us, my fiancée Mindy, a Hungarian taxi driver whose name I never did catch, and I pushed a dung-brown 1982 Trabant with a dead battery down a hill.
+With Lenin, Marx, and Engels literally looking down on us, my fiancée Mindy, a Hungarian taxi driver—whose name I never did catch—and I pushed a dung-brown 1982 Trabant with a dead battery down a hill.
 After a few feet, it sputtered to life, coughing out a constant stream of blue smoke, a telltale sign that its engine actually had oil in it.

 After all, every example of East Germany's proudest communist-era car burned oil from its two-stroke, 2-cylinder engine.
 It was the most authentically Eastern Bloc moment I'm likely to ever have.